-A few years later, when I asked one magazine editor why his office was so cluttered, he got huffy.
+A few years later, when I asked one magazine editor why his office was so cluttered, he got quite huffy.

-“I get paid to put out the magazine, not clean out my office!” he snorted.
+“I get paid to put out the magazine, not clean my office!” he snorted.
 “We have janitors for that.”

 Whenever I visited marketers, I noticed their offices were cluttered with boxes of trade show swag and product literature and their desks were buried under magazines, reports, and lunch wrappers.